background hero

 Multi-Vehicle Accidents

 A multi-vehicle accident happens when more than two vehicles are involved in a collision.
 These usually take place in locations where several drivers are traveling near each other, like on highways or intersections.
-The outcome may result in substantial damages.
-Injuries will vary based on the intensity of the impact.
+Typically, these types of accidents tend to occur when drivers are speeding, tailgating, or if there is generally poor visibility on the road.
+The outcome may result in substantial damages and injuries will vary based on the intensity of the impact.

 Rear-End Accidents